MauroDataMapper/docs/docs/download/configure.md

 Of these */opt/init* and */var/lib/postgresql/data* must be set up.

-To access REST API, and the Postgres database, the docker container also exposes these TCP ports for use:
+To access REST API, and the Postgres database, the docker container also exposes these TCP ports for possible use:

 | Port  | Purpose                  |
 |-------|--------------------------|
 | 8080  | REST API, User interface |
 | 5432  | Postgres database        |

-The docker run command will need port 8080 open to access the user interface and/or the Mauro backend REST API service.
+The docker run command should have port 8080 open so that there is access to the user interface and/or the Mauro backend REST API service.

 ### Start-up